 How to Treat a Swollen Nose Piercing

-Whether you just want to expedite the healing process or fear an infection, these home remedies can provide instant relief.
-They can relieve swelling, redness and itching:
+Whether you just want to expedite the healing process or fear an infection, these home remedies can provide instant relief and reduce swelling, as well as helping to soothe redness and itching:

 - Warm compress